mscdex/node-imap/README.md

 * **logout**(Function) - _(void)_ - Closes the connection to the server.
 The Function parameter is the callback.

-* **openBox**(String, Boolean, Function) - _(void)_ - Opens a specific mailbox that exists on the server.
-The String parameter is the name of the mailbox to open.
-The Boolean parameter specifies whether to open the mailbox in read-only mode or not.
+* **openBox**(String[, Boolean], Function) - _(void)_ - Opens a specific mailbox that exists on the server.
+The String parameter is the name (including any necessary prefix/path) of the mailbox to open.
+The optional Boolean parameter specifies if the mailbox should be opened in read-only mode (defaults to false).
 The Function parameter is the callback with two parameters: the error (null if none), and the _Box_ object of the newly opened mailbox.

-* **closeBox**(Function) - _(void)_ - Closes the currently open mailbox. **Any messages marked as \Deleted in the mailbox will be removed if the mailbox was NOT opened in read-only mode.** Also, logging out or opening another mailbox without closing the current one first will NOT cause deleted messages to be removed.
+* **closeBox**(Function) - _(void)_ - Closes the currently open mailbox. **Any messages marked as Deleted in the mailbox will be removed if the mailbox was NOT opened in read-only mode.** Also, logging out or opening another mailbox without closing the current one first will NOT cause deleted messages to be removed.
 The Function parameter is the callback with one parameter: the error (null if none).

+* **addBox**(String, Function) - _(void)_ - Creates a new mailbox on the server.
+The String parameter is the name (including any necessary prefix/path) of the new mailbox to create.
+The Function parameter is the callback with one parameter: the error (null if none).

+* **delBox**(String, Function) - _(void)_ - Removes a specific mailbox that exists on the server.
+The String parameter is the name (including any necessary prefix/path) of the mailbox to remove.
+The Function parameter is the callback with one parameter: the error (null if none).

+* **renameBox**(String, String, Function) - _(void)_ - Renames a specific mailbox that exists on the server.
+The first String parameter is the name (including any necessary prefix/path) of the existing mailbox.
+The second String parameter is the name (including any necessary prefix/path) of the new mailbox.
+The Boolean parameter specifies whether to open the mailbox in read-only mode or not.
+The Function parameter is the callback with two parameters: the error (null if none), and the _Box_ object of the newly renamed mailbox. **Note:** Renaming the 'INBOX' mailbox will instead cause all messages in 'INBOX' to be moved to the new mailbox.

+* **getBoxes**([String, ]Function) - _(void)_ - Obtains the full list of mailboxes.
+The optional String parameter is the namespace prefix to use (defaults to the main personal namespace).
+The Function parameter is the callback with two parameters: the error (null if none), and an Object with the following format (with example values):

+    { INBOX: // mailbox name
+       { attribs: [] // mailbox attributes.
+An attribute of 'NOSELECT' indicates the mailbox cannot be opened , delim: '/' // hierarchy delimiter for accessing this mailbox's direct children.
+This should usually be the same as ImapConnection.delim (?)
+       , children: null // an Object containing another structure similar in format to this top level, null if no children , parent: null // pointer to parent mailbox, null if at the top level }
+    , Work:
+       { attribs: []
+       , delim: '/'
+       , children: null
+       , parent: null
+       }
+    , '[Gmail]':
+       { attribs: [ 'NOSELECT' ]
+       , delim: '/'
+       , children:
+          { 'All Mail':
+             { attribs: []
+             , delim: '/'
+             , children: null
+             , parent: [Circular]
+             }
+          , Drafts:
+             { attribs: []
+             , delim: '/'
+             , children: null
+             , parent: [Circular]
+             }
+          , 'Sent Mail':
+             { attribs: []
+             , delim: '/'
+             , children: null
+             , parent: [Circular]
+             }
+          , Spam:
+             { attribs: []
+             , delim: '/'
+             , children: null
+             , parent: [Circular]
+             }
+          , Starred:
+             { attribs: []
+             , delim: '/'
+             , children: null
+             , parent: [Circular]
+             }
+          , Trash:
+             { attribs: []
+             , delim: '/'
+             , children: null
+             , parent: [Circular]
+             }
+          }
+       , parent: null
+       }
+    }

+* **removeDeleted**(Function) - _(void)_ - Permanently removes all messages flagged as Deleted in the mailbox that is currently open.
+The Function parameter is the callback with two parameters: the error (null if none), the _Box_ object of the currently open mailbox.

 * **search**(Array, Function) - _(void)_ - Searches the currently open mailbox for messages using specific criterion.
 The Function parameter is the callback with three parameters: the error (null if none), the _Box_ object of the currently open mailbox, and an Array containing the message IDs matching the search criterion.
 The Array parameter is a list of Arrays containing the criterion (and any required arguments) to be used.
 Prefix the criteria name with an "!" to negate.
 For example, to search for unread messages since April 20, 2010 you could use: [ ['UNSEEN'], ['SINCE', 'April 20, 2010'] ].
 To search for messages that are EITHER unread OR are dated April 20, 2010 or later, you could use: [ ['OR', ['UNSEEN'], ['SINCE', 'April 20, 2010'] ] ].
     * The following message flags are valid criterion and do not require values:
-        * 'ANSWERED' - Messages with the \Answered flag set.
+        * 'ANSWERED' - Messages with the Answered flag set.
-        * 'DELETED' - Messages with the \Deleted flag set.
+        * 'DELETED' - Messages with the Deleted flag set.
-        * 'DRAFT' - Messages with the \Draft flag set.
+        * 'DRAFT' - Messages with the Draft flag set.
-        * 'FLAGGED' - Messages with the \Flagged flag set.
+        * 'FLAGGED' - Messages with the Flagged flag set.
-        * 'NEW' - Messages that have the \Recent flag set but not the \Seen flag.
+        * 'NEW' - Messages that have the Recent flag set but not the Seen flag.
-        * 'SEEN' - Messages that have the \Seen flag set.
+        * 'SEEN' - Messages that have the Seen flag set.
-        * 'RECENT' - Messages that have the \Recent flag set.
+        * 'RECENT' - Messages that have the Recent flag set.
-        * 'OLD' - Messages that do not have the \Recent flag set.
+        * 'OLD' - Messages that do not have the Recent flag set.
 This is functionally equivalent to a criteria of "!RECENT" (as opposed to "!NEW").
-        * 'UNANSWERED' - Messages that do not have the \Answered flag set.
+        * 'UNANSWERED' - Messages that do not have the Answered flag set.
-        * 'UNDELETED' - Messages that do not have the \Deleted flag set.
+        * 'UNDELETED' - Messages that do not have the Deleted flag set.
-        * 'UNDRAFT' - Messages that do not have the \Draft flag set.
+        * 'UNDRAFT' - Messages that do not have the Draft flag set.
-        * 'UNFLAGGED' - Messages that do not have the \Flagged flag set.
+        * 'UNFLAGGED' - Messages that do not have the Flagged flag set.
-        * 'UNSEEN' - Messages that do not have the \Seen flag set.
+        * 'UNSEEN' - Messages that do not have the Seen flag set.
     * The following are valid criterion that require String value(s):
         * 'BCC' - Messages that contain the specified string in the BCC field.
         * 'CC' - Messages that contain the specified string in the CC field.